ms-jpq/docker-home-router/README.md

 ### NAT66

-Same reason as NAT44, because you only need 1 `::/128` address, even tho in theory we have almost unlimited addresses.
+Same reason as NAT44, because you only need 1 `::/128` address.

-There are many situations, such as shared living arrangements, bad ISPs, normie landlords, etc, where you do not get a nice stable block of addresses.
+Even tho in theory we have almost unlimited IP6 addresses, there are many situations, such as shared living arrangements, bad ISPs, normie landlords, etc, where you do not get a nice stable block of prefixes.

 Kinda sucks, but it be like that sometimes.